osg-htc/operations/docs/services/topology.md

 Deployment
 ----------

-Topology is a webapp run with Apache on the host `topology.opensciencegrid.org`.
+Topology is a webapp run with Apache on the host `topology.opensciencegrid.org` (and others listed above).
-The same daemon runs both the production and the ITB instances.
+The same apache HTTPd runs both the production and the ITB instances.
 The host is a VM at Nebraska;
 for SSH access, contact Derek Weitzel or Brian Bockelman.